tikv/rfcs/text/2018-01-03-local-reader.md

 ### Local reader

-The local reader uses ReadDelegates (delegate) to handle requests.
+The local reader uses `ReadDelegate`s (delegate) to handle requests.
 Every delegate is owned by a Raft peer which belongs to the raftstore.
 The delegate and the peer communicate via a channel, and each pair of them shares an atomic `LeaderLease`.

-A peer can do local read as long as it holds the following conditions (only list the most important):
+A peer can do local read as long as it holds the following conditions (only listing the most important):

 - It’s a Raft leader;
 - Its applied index’s term matches its current term;